Why Am I Yawning So Much But Not Tired? 4 Reasons Why and How to Fix it.

 4. Breathing Patterns and Oxygen Balance

 The physiological significance of yawning is linked to our breathing patterns and oxygen balance.
 When you yawn, it usually includes a deep breath, which can change the way air and blood flow in your body.
-This can help boost your alertness, as research from PubMed suggests.
+This can help boost your alertness, as research suggests.
 Yawning isn't just a response to low oxygen levels; it's also influenced by changes in circulation and breathing.
 As a result, you might find yourself yawning excessively during the day, at work, or when you're feeling emotionally or mentally strained, even if you're not actually tired."

 Is Yawning Caused by Dehydration?